Yoast/wordpress-seo/packages/ui-library/src/elements/error-boundary/docs/component.md

-An error boundary is designed to handle and manage errors.
+Error boundaries are designed to handle and manage errors.
 (Also see: https://github.com/bvaughn/react-error-boundary.)

 The purpose of the error boundary is to enhance the user experience by:
 - Preventing the application from crashing due to uncaught errors.